kylecorry31/kylecorry31.github.io/_posts/2021-4-27-subnautica-knife.md

 ### Assembly

-1. Trace the outline of the 3D printed knife onto the metal (I will eventually upload a printable SVG)
+1. Cut out and glue/tape/trace the template onto a sheet of metal

 2. Using the angle grinder, cut out the knife (don't try to cut the hole in the blade)